Our Services

 As every property is different and every clients requirements and situations vary, it is difficult to give a precise timescale for how long it will take to complete your transaction.
 Factors to take into consideration are the length of the chain, obtaining a mortgage offer, delays from local authorities in providing search information, or unusual circumstances such as lease extensions.

-The national UK average time to complete a home buying or selling transaction is between 2 to 3 months* but at Simply Conveyancing we will do our utmost to fit in with the timescale that suits you.
+The national UK average time to complete a home buying or selling transaction is approximately 5 months* but at Simply Conveyancing we will do our utmost to fit in with the timescale that suits you.

 How much will my conveyancing cost?